chaw/r7rs-libs/README.md

 * srfi 42  simply the reference implementation (not needed)
 * srfi 60  for Chibi
 * srfi 63  SLIB's array.scm implemented as a srfi library
-* srfi 64  for Chibi only: A partial implementation, wrapping (chibi test) -- required for running tests with Chibi
+* srfi 64  for Gauche and Chibi - a partial implementation wrapping (chibi test) for Chibi
 * srfi 95  for Sagittarius: a partial wrapper around (srfi 132)

 The SRFIs are organised in the 'srfis' folder, by implementation.